 The requirements in this clause apply for NR PRS-based measurements for positioning in clause 9.9.

-When NR PRS-based measurements for positioning are configured on one or more frequency layers within measurement gaps, the carrier specific scaling factor for a target measurement on a frequency layer with index i is designated as CSSFwithin_gap,i and is derived as described in clause 9.1.5.2.4.
+When NR PRS-based measurements for positioning are configured on one or more positioning frequency layers within measurement gaps, the carrier specific scaling factor for a target measurement on a positioning frequency layer with index i is designated as CSSFwithin_gap,i and is derived as described in clause 9.1.5.2.4.

 < End of change #1 >